iansnyder333/ai-game/README.md

 # ai-game: Snake
-Project to build a game and deploy an Intelligent Agent using PyTorch.
+Project to build a game and deploy an Intelligent Agent using Deep Q-Learning with PyTorch.

 <img width="637" alt="Screen Shot 2023-04-25 at 1 31 45 PM" src="https://user-images.githubusercontent.com/58576523/234356873-50c87baf-2ce8-4b82-a105-712aa83f3496.png">

 Compete against Artificial Intelligence or train your own AI bot!